steven-klein/portfolio/docs/websites.md

 While the majority of this site is very straightforward in terms of content and presentation, but the visual adaptation of the site was incredibly rewarding to work on.
 The sky changes between, dawn, daytime, dusk, and nighttime based on the end users location and current time of day and logically makes the choice based on their expected sunrise and sunset values.
 Additionally, the current moon phase is present if the moon is currently above the horizon in the users location and the moon was created with just CSS.

 __Tags__
-HTML5, PostCSS, cssnext, JavaScript, UI, Design, Adaptive UI, Theming, WordPress, Responsive
+HTML5, PostCSS, cssnext, JavaScript, UI, Design, Adaptive UI, Theming, PHP, WordPress, Responsive

 ## [Chauhan Nashville](https://chauhannashville.com)